-We present the number densities of the three main volatiles as recorded by RTOF from September 2014 until September 2016 in Fig. 1.
+We present the number densities of the three main volatiles as recorded by RTOF from September 2014 until September 2016 in Figure 1.
 We also show associated orbital parameters, such as the latitude of the sub-spacecraft (SSC) point, the cometocentric distance, and the heliocentric distance throughout the mission.
 The plotted densities are scaled to a distance of 1 km from the center of the nucleus assuming a $1/r^2$ dependence for comparison.

-The dataset starts during the inbound part of the cometary orbit around the Sun, at a cometocentric distance of about 50 km.
+The dataset starts during the inbound part of the cometary orbit around the Sun, at a cometocentric distance of about 50 kilometers.
 Rosetta remained around the nucleus during the outbound part up to a heliocentric distance of 3.88 au.
 The full mission dataset shows the evolution of the outgassing of the nucleus during the escort phase as a function of the heliocentric distance.
 The upper panel shows that RTOF did not continuously record data during the mission.
 Data were missed because of several reasons.
 Finally, data gaps appeared when the signal was below the detection limit of the instrument as a result of large comet-spacecraft distances (excursion of September 2015) or off-pointing of the spacecraft.

 In the RTOF dataset, we distinguish seven periods of time to study the evolution of the coma through the mission, referred to in the text as periods A to G, as described in Table 1.
-A detailed study of the temporal and spatial variations of the three main volatiles during periods A, B, and E was given in Paper I, where they were called periods A, B, and C. We now describe the global evolution of the three main volatiles and their relative ratios CO_2/H_2O and CO/H_2O , as well as their spatial heterogeneities during the Rosetta mission.
-We then present an estimate of the relative abundance of O_2 and its spatial distribution during period A.
+A detailed study of the temporal and spatial variations of the three main volatiles during periods A, B, and E was given in Paper I, where they were called periods A, B, and C. We now describe the global evolution of the three main volatiles and their relative ratios $CO_2/H_2O$ and $CO/H_2O$ , as well as their spatial het-